Import AWS S3 Buckets into Terraform

 In this example, I will make another bucket called terrateam-test-bucket2

-.
+which will be like terrateam-test-bucket.
 To make it interesting, this bucket

 will not have public access enabled in order to demonstrate how to provide

-different configuration when using a for_each
+different configuration when using a for_each.

-This code is to get us to the point where we can modify it using terraform plan
+This code is to get us to the point where we can modify it using terraform plan.
+At that point, we will add the ability to modify some of the

 configuration of each bucket independently.